kanishkatn/container-manager/README.md

 ### Peer-to-Peer Service

 The Container Manager includes a peer-to-peer service for broadcasting jobs to a peer-to-peer network.
+It uses mdns for peer discovery.
 The peer-to-peer service includes the following methods:

 ```go
 type P2PService interface {